ChristopherA/BaseTheme/README.md

 2. Create your home page `index.md`:
     ```yaml
     ---
-    layout: default
-    title: Home
+    description: "Optional SEO description"  # Only if needed
     ---

-    Welcome to your new site!
+    # Welcome to Your Site

+    Your content starts here!
     ```

 3. Create a sample post in `_posts/YYYY-MM-DD-title.md` (optional - only if you want blog features):
     ```yaml
     ---
-    layout: post
-    title: "Your First Post"
-    date: YYYY-MM-DD
+    date: YYYY-MM-DD              # Required for posts
     description: "Optional SEO description"
     ---

+    # Your First Post

     Your post content here.
     ```